zioCristia/energy-saver-ha-automations/README.md

 ```

 ### Automatic ac power on
-This automation allows to automatically turn on the conditioners by switching on the `input_boolean.on_off_ac` which is used as a triggered in the []() automation.
+This automation allows to automatically turn on the conditioners by switching on the `input_boolean.on_off_ac` which is used as a triggered in the [Ac power on](#ac-power-on) automation.
 This can be done only when the `input_boolean.ac_automationsc` button is on.
 The trigger is the following custom binary sensor crated (saved in the `configuration.yaml` file as [here](/configuration.yaml.example)):
 ```
 - platform: template